EhsanLasani/ELA-Main/01_Definition/Guidelines/NFR_Guidelines.md

 - Frequency: Annual or before major releases
 - Scope: External and internal infrastructure

----

-## 6. NFR Documentation Standards

-### Required Documentation

-1. **NFR Specification Document:**
-   - Use NFR_Specification_Template.md
-   - Include all NFR categories
-   - Define measurable targets and SLOs

-2. **Test Plans:**
-   - Performance test scenarios
-   - Security test cases
-   - Acceptance criteria

-3. **Monitoring & Alerting:**
-   - Define metrics to track
-   - Set up dashboards and alerts
-   - Document runbooks for incidents

-4. **Compliance Evidence:**
-   - Document compliance mappings
-   - Maintain audit trails
-   - Prepare for compliance audits

-### Traceability

-Every NFR must be traceable to:
-- **Business Requirement:** Why this NFR exists
-- **Test Case:** How it will be validated
-- **Monitoring Metric:** How it will be measured in production
-- **Architecture Decision:** How it influences design

----

 ## 7. NFR Governance

 ### Review Checkpoints